nextras/orm/docs/embeddables.md

 ## Entity Embeddables

-Embeddables are not entities themselves, but rather wrap few properties and are embedded in entities.
+Embeddables are not entities themselves but rather wrap a few properties and are embedded in entities.
 Using embeddables helps to separate concerns, reuse code, and design more secure architecture since embeddables are immutable by design.

-Embeddable wraps properties to its own data class.
-The embeddable's nullability and its properties' nullability is derived from PHPDoc types.
-Embeddable has to inherit from `Nextras\Orm\Entity\Embeddable\Embeddable` abstract class.
-Properties of embeddable are defined the same way as for an entity.
+Embeddable wraps properties into its own data class.
+The embeddable's nullability and its properties' nullability are derived from PHPDoc types.
+Embeddable must inherit from the `Nextras\Orm\Entity\Embeddable\Embeddable` abstract class.
+Properties of an embeddable are defined the same way as for an entity.

 Initializing an embeddable object uses a constructor which accepts an array with keys as property names and appropriate values.
-However, you can override constructor or add other methods to provide a more convenient way of creating an embeddable object.
+However, you can override the constructor or add other methods to provide a more convenient way of creating an embeddable object.

-In the following example we join multiple address fields to one unified (and reusable) address data class.
-If all address properties are `null`, Orm does not instantiate embeddable, but put null into `$address`.
+In the following example, we join multiple address fields into one unified (and reusable) address data class.
+If all address properties are `null`, Orm does not instantiate the embeddable but puts null into `$address`.

 ```php
 /**